 What to Do

 If this is you, tell someone how you feel.
 Ask an adult for help.
-Visit a suicide help site, like the National Suicide Prevention Lifeline, or call their helpline at 1-800-273-TALK (8255).
+Visit a suicide help site, like the 988 Suicide & Crisis Lifeline.
+You can call 1-800-273-8255, or call or text 988.
 Reach out for the help you deserve.

 Suicide lifelines or crisis centers are there to help you figure out how to work through tough situations and feelings.
 They are staffed by trained professionals who can help you without ever knowing your name or seeing your face.
 Most national helplines are staffed 24 hours a day, 7 days a week.
 All calls are confidential — no one you know will find out that you've called.

 If you feel suicidal, you can also call 911 or go to the emergency room.
 Mental health crises are just as much of an emergency as physical health crises.

 Severe depression can block a person's view of a better future.
 Someone who is depressed might not see what’s going on.
 Friends or family are often the ones who notice how serious things are.

 It's important to support and care for a friend who is very depressed.
 But you probably can't make your friend's depression or suicidal feelings go away.
 Depression can be so strong that it blocks your friend's ability to see reason.